 Have one (or a few) in mind?

-(pssst… I’ve also created a great, editable workbook. it’s worth checking it out! 😉 )
+(pssst… I’ve also created a mini goal planning kit worth checking out!)